MultiQC/MultiQC/docs/modules.md

 from multiqc import plots
 config = {
     # Building the plot
-    'id': '<random string>',     # HTML ID used for plot
+    'smooth_points': None,       # Supply a number to limit number of points / smooth data 'id': '<random string>',     # HTML ID used for plot
     'categories': <anything>,    # Set key to use x values as categories instead of numbers.
     'colors': dict()             # Provide dict with keys = sample names and values colours